UCSBCarpentry/2020-11-09-OpenRefine-online/_episodes/07-introduction-to-transformations.md

 | To empty string 	| Changes the cell format to empty string. 	|

->## Correct Publisher data
+>## Removing Unecessary Spaces without inspecting all facet choices
 >1.
-Create a text facet on the Publisher column (Dataset 1)
+Create a text facet on the "Society or Institution" Column
 >2.
-Note that in the values there are two that look identical - why does this value appear twice?
+Note that you have over 300 choices listed and would take too much time to inspect each of them
 >3.
-On the publisher column use the dropdown menu to select ```Edit cells->Common transforms->Trim leading and trailing whitespace```
+On the column use the dropdown menu to select ```Edit cells->Common transforms->Trim leading and trailing whitespace```
 >4.
+Note the message that appears on the top and the expression
+>5.
+Then, ```Edit cells->Common transforms->Collapse consecutive whitespace```.
+Pay attention at the message again.
-Look at the publisher facet now - has it changed? (if it hasn't changed try clicking the ```Refresh``` option to make sure it updates)
+>6.
+Look at the  facet now - has it changed at all or the number remains the same?
+Why?
 {: .checklist}